ajchili/sync/README.md

 # sync
 A Java based multi-client video and audio syncing application.

+## what to do if you run into issues
+If you for any reason run into issues while using sync, submit an issue [here](https://github.com/ajchili/sync/issues) and use the bug report template

 ## setup
 1. Check to see if Java is installed